 If you're undecided on some, come back to your list again later or sit with the idea of doing that event and see what comes up.
 I know we can’t always control everything about the holiday seasons with family being involved, etc, but don’t worry.

 Quite simply, cry.
-Don’t be the tough guy or girl who pretends it’s all good.
-It’s not!
-You’re going through a season or anniversary without someone who was a very important part of your life and holiday grief is part of that.
+Don’t be the tough guy or girl who pretends it’s all good because it's probably not!
+You’re going through a season or anniversary without someone who was a very important part of your life and dealing with holiday grief is part of that.
 By yourself or with your besties, it doesn’t matter, just let it happen.

 Another way to look at this is: are you checking in with yourself to know what’s going on emotionally and physically?
 Are you filling your days with busy activity to disconnect from the emotional heartache you would feel if you had a moment of downtime?